 Gold Talking Points

-Downside targets are back on the radar for gold as it snaps the narrow range from earlier this month, with the IG Client Sentiment Report still showing retail sentiment near extremes even as gold prices trade to fresh yearly lows.
-Retail trader data shows 84.7% of traders are still net-long gold with the ratio of traders long to short at 5.54 to 1.
-The number of traders net-long is 7.4% lower than yesterday and 3.1% lower from last week, while the number of traders net-short is 14.5% higher than yesterday and 8.5% higher from last week.
+At the same time, the IG Client Sentiment Report shows retail sentiment holds near recent extremes, with 87.6% of traders still net-long the precious metal, with the ratio of traders long to short at 7.06 to 1.
+The update shows t he number of traders net-long is 2.4% lower than yesterday and 0.1% lower from last week, while the number of traders net-short is 0.9% lower than yesterday and 12.2% lower from last week.

-The ongoing skew in retail positioning offers a contrarian view to crowd sentiment, with the broader outlook for gold still tilted to the downside as both price and the Relative Strength Index (RSI) extend the bearish formations from earlier this year.
+The ongoing skew in retail positioning continues to offer a contrarian view to crowd sentiment, with the recent string of lower highs & lows in keeping the downside targets on the radar as both price and the Relative Strength Index (RSI) retain the bearish formations carried over from earlier this year.

 Gold Daily Chart